 Student organizations are formed around vocational, honorary, community service, special interest, or personal support purposes.
-Interested groups may seek recognition as approved Penn College organizations by completing necessary application forms, available from the Student Activities Office.
-Current students may also get the form at the myPCT Portal.
+Interested groups may seek recognition as approved Penn College organizations by completing the necessary application forms, available by contacting the Office of Student Engagement at firstname.lastname@example.org.

 Alpha Chi Honor Society

 Alpha Chi is a national honor society for college juniors and seniors.
 The purpose of Alpha Chi is to promote academic excellence and exemplary character among college students and to honor those who achieve such distinction.
 As a general honor society, Alpha Chi admits to membership students from all academic disciplines.
 One of the most elite honors a college student can earn, membership in Alpha Chi is limited to the top 10 percent of the junior and senior classes.

 Pennsylvania Sigma Tau Chapter of Lambda Nu, the National Honor Society of Radiologic and Imaging Sciences

 The purpose of the Pennsylvania Sigma Tau Chapter of Lambda Nu, the National Honor Society of Radiologic and Imaging Sciences, is to foster academic scholarship at the highest levels, recognize exemplary scholarship, and foster and promote professional development.